Saskatchewan Provincial Payroll Information

 Included

-Pay in lieu of notice Sick pay - Sick days (not clearly addressed)
+In lieu of notice pay/Termination pay Sick pay (sick days not clearly addressed)

 Taxable Benefits such as: